rajeshtezu/ng-boilerplate/README.md

-# NgrxBoilerplate
+# NgBoilerplate

-This project is a boilerplate containing following configurations
+This project is an Angular boilerplate containing following configurations

+Checkout to different branches for need basis setup.
+Setup info specific to branch is mentioned below in [Branch Information](#branch-information) section.

 **Core Angular features**